NilsDannemann/hfc-relay-grid/README.md

 <br>
 ###1.
 Using the Grid<br>
-This Guide will show you the features & usage of this grid step by step.
+Features & Usage of this grid-system step by step.
 - [The Grid](docs/hfc-relay-grid-guide.md)

 <br>